193+ Bullet Journal Habit Tracker Ideas To Improve Your Life

 What I found difficult is to choose what to track!
-So here is my comprehensive list of 155+ things to put in your habit tracker.
+So here is my comprehensive list of 193+ Bullet Journal habit tracker ideas.

 Habit trackers can help you to learn more about yourself and your habits, and – later on – to develop better habits and a more productive and healthy lifestyle (depending of course on your reasons to use one).